 Fructose assimilation consumes energy (cellular ATP) and a high intake of this bad sugar can lead to the reduction in the number of mitochondria which are the powerhouses of our cells.
 This translates to a lack of energy, a feeling for more high energy foods and more over-consumption of empty calories, all of which compound the obesity and lead to further complications and metabolic syndrome.

-As this ATP is consumed, it is stripped of its phosphates (forming AMP) and then further changed into uric acid which can lower blood levels of nitrous oxide leading to an elevation in blood pressure (hypertension).
+As this ATP is consumed, it is stripped of its phosphates (forming AMP) and then further changed into uric acid which can lower blood levels of nitric oxide leading to an elevation in blood pressure (hypertension).
 Uric acid appears to be the trigger in hibernating animals and insects that switches their metabolism from fat accumulation to fat utilization.
 We have this fat switch but because of our copious food supply and one which is energy rich, we stay in the fat accumulation phase and never actually begin to hibernate or enter the fat use phase.
 See more on this in the video below.

 The fructose which is converted into fructose-1-phosphate (F1P) might move through to biochemical pathways that are involved in inflammatory processes which lead to liver insulin resistance and on-going, intra-cellular high sugar levels.
 This amplifies the effects from bad sugar over time.

 Alternatively, some F1P might be metabolized further and get involved in the Krebbs or fatty acid cycle.
 This can also lead to inflammatory responses or more directly lead to increased fat stores in the liver, higher fat levels (triglycerides) in the blood and insulin resistance in our muscles.
 This means higher blood insulin levels which induces leptin resistance in the brain.
 Leptin is a hormone which stimulates us to eat more.